 It protects your business property in case of any damage due to a natural disaster or accident.

-From a legal perspective, you should separate your business funds before you start collecting payments from customers.
-Choose a convenient banking service, which may offer its services in less fee for small businesses.
+From a legal perspective, you should separate your business funds before collecting customer payments.
+Choose a convenient banking service that may offer its services for less fee for small businesses.

 Information needs to provide for opening an account is:

 - Your Employer Identification Number (or Social Security Number, on account of sole ownership)

 - The formation documents of your business

 8. Consult The Professionals